-Here in New Zealand many groups and organisations work extremely hard to make things better for children who miss out basic essential need items because they come from poor families.
+Here in New Zealand many charities and organisations work extremely hard to make things better for the many thousands of children from poor families, who miss out on many everyday essential need items.

-Currently operating only in Northland, we look forward to working in other regions as soon as we possibly can.
+Currently operating only in Northland, we look forward to working in other regions as soon as we can.
 This initiative will see volunteers, contacting high decile schools in Whangarei/Northland, seeking donations of second hand clothing and footwear for children at low decile schools.
-Donated items are brought our charity office/warehouse in Winger Crescent, Kamo, where they will be sorted for delivery to low decile schools.
+These items will be brought to charity premises at 24 John Street, Whangarei, where they will be sorted for delivery to low decile schools.

 No-one likes being cold in winter.
-However, while most of us have the means to make ourselves warm and comfortable, many families on low income can’t.
-Owning things as simple as winter socks and shoes is not always simple for many families.
-In winter many children go to school with bare feet.
-Many don’t have warm clothing and many live in damp homes.
-Such problems can lead to medical conditions, that are often left unattended, because for many families there just isn’t enough money.
-The 'School-to-School' Support Project has been developed to help make winter more bearable for these children.
+However, while most of us can make ourselves warm and comfortable in winter, many families on low income can’t.
+Owning things as simple as winter socks and shoes is not always simple for many families, and many children arrive at school in bare feet.
+Many families live in damp homes without floor covers and oftentimes don’t have enough warm clothing for the family.
+Living under these circumstances in winter can lead to medical conditions, and sadly, many children end up in hospital.
+The 'School-to-School' Support Project is developed to try and help make winter more bearable for children in need.

 In-School Head Lice Removal Program:

 Head lice is the biggest health issue across all decile 1-10 schools.
-As many families on low income cannot afford to purchase a store-bought head lice product, our charity's aim is to supply free U-GO LICE Natural Head Lice Expellent to low decile 1-4 schools throughout the country.
+As many families on low income cannot afford to purchase a store-bought head lice product, our charity's aim is to supply free U-GO LICE Natural Head Lice Expellant to low decile 1-4 schools.

 U-GO LICE is an easy and effective product, suitable for an in-school clinic program.
 This is because it is a leave-on product - just spray it on and leave.
 It does not need to be washed out and it does not need to be lice-combed - click here to view video and click here for more information